Elliott: Canada hopes for WBC pop from Matt Davidson

 In all, he hit eight homers against the Royals in 2018 becoming the first Sox player since Adam Dunn (2013 facing Minnesota) to hit eight homers against one team in a single season.
 Gus Zernial (11 facing the St. Louis Browns) in 1950, owns the club record.

-While he owned a lifetime .319 average against the Detroit Tigers, he owned the Royals with career numbers of a .304 average, 12 homers, 24 RBIs and a 1.093 OPS.
+While he owned a lifetime .319 batting average against the Detroit Tigers, he owned the Royals with career numbers of a .304 average, 12 homers, 24 RBIs and a 1.093 OPS.

-He made his mound debut with a 1-2-3 eighth in an 11-3 loss to Texas, Next was a 1-2-3, 10-pitch inning in a 10-5 loss the Blue Jays retiring Kendrys Morales, Yangervis Solarte and Teoscar Hernández.
+He made his mound debut with a 1-2-3 eighth in an 11-3 loss to Texas.
+Next was a 1-2-3, 10-pitch inning in a 10-5 loss the Blue Jays retiring Kendrys Morales, Yangervis Solarte and Teoscar Hernández.
 And he worked a scoreless inning in a 7-0 loss to the New York Yankees -- allowing a single to Aaron Hicks.

-In 2020 he had three more mound appearances: a scoreless inning in a 13-0 loss to the Cincinnati Reds and a scoreless 1/3 of an inning facing the Chicago Cubs in a 10-1 loss.
+In 2020, he had three more mound appearances: a scoreless inning in a 13-0 loss to the Cincinnati Reds and a scoreless 1/3 of an inning facing the Chicago Cubs in a 10-1 loss.

 He was finally scored upon in his sixth outing -- an Andrew Knizner single followed by a Brad Miller homer in a 16-2 loss to the St. Louis Cardinals as he pitched two innings.